 All students approved to participate in an academic year/semester program off campus continue enrollment as Dickinson students with "off-campus" status, and are expected to keep their commitment to participate in an academic year/semester program for the full term, and to return to campus following their semester or academic year away.
-To extend a stay or to return early requires changing status, a process initiated by the Center for Global Study and Engagement.
+To return early requires changing status, a process initiated by the Center for Global Study and Engagement.